 Causes of Common Peroneal Nerve Entrapment

-The compression of the nerve may occur due to positioning of the limb against other limb as in habitual leg crossing or railing or hard mattress in infirm patients.
+The compression of the nerve may occur due to the positioning of the limb against other limbs as in habitual leg crossing or railing or hard mattress in infirm patients.
 Patients under anesthesia are prone to nerve compression.

 Casts or braces may cause external compression.